osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 **Android**: *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles,general_settings_2,animate_my_location"/>*
 **iOS**: *<Translate ios="true" ids="shared_string_menu,routing_settings,routing_settings_2,animate_my_location"/>*

 This setting provides a smooth animation of the *[My Position](../../personal/profiles.md#profile-appearance)* point moving on the map during navigation.
-Note that the animation takes about 1 second, which creates a slight delay when displaying the *My Position* position on the map relative to your location.
-For Android, this item is located in the *[Other](../../personal/profiles.md#other)* section of the General Settings menu.
-Reportedly, turning this item on can cause a pronounced delay in some circumstances, disable it if you experience such issues.
+- Note that the animation takes about 1 second, which creates a slight delay when *My Position* is displayed on the map relative to your location.
+- For Android, this item is located in the *[Other](../../personal/profiles.md#other)* section of the General Settings menu.
+- Turning this item on can cause a pronounced delay in some circumstances, disable it if you experience such issues.

 ## Show points along the route